23 Lawyers Share The Most Challenging Medical Lawsuits They Won

 But sometimes, despite our best efforts, things don’t go as planned.
 Errors happen.
 A painter can paint a wall purple instead of blue, a hairstylist can cut the hair shorter than he should and none of these mistakes will have a big impact on our lives.
 But when doctors make mistakes people’s life are at stake.

 If your health issues have been aggravated or ignored by the medical staff that treated you or if you or someone you love are or have been in danger due to medical negligence, then speak up.
-Consult an attorney to find out how you can pursue legal actions.
+Fill out the forms on our site for cases like the Invokana lawsuit.
 I know it can be scary because sometimes the damages can’t be undone but you must find the courage to stand up and defend your rights.

 We want to inspire you and show you that is possible to fight against hospitals and pharmaceutical companies and win.
-That is why we partnered with freelance writer Minuca Elena and asked her to reach out to 23 top lawyers and asked them:
+That’s why we asked 23 top lawyers to tell us:

 What Was The Most Unusual Or Challenging Medical Lawsuit That You Ever Won And What Would You Advise Patients In A Similar Situation?

-We receive amazing stories that you can read in the post bellow.
+We received amazing stories that you can read in the post below.

 Jesse M. Reiter – Reiter & Walsh